kenaryn/memoranda/scala_memorandum.md

 *Nota bene* `BigInt(2)` is under the hood `BigInt.apply(2)`. "apply" means "this is how I'm used as a function" (like __call__ in python)

-On a side note, you can inform the runtime to call extendions methods or implicit conversions to apply BigInt methods on a Int value without explicitly creating a BigInt instance.
+On a side note, you can inform the runtime to call extensions methods or implicit conversions to apply `BigInt` methods on a `Int` value without explicitly creating a `BigInt` instance.

 ### Shadowing